revenz/FileFlows/readme.md

 3. Shared Scripts
 These are scripts that can be imported by other scripts and will not directly be called by FileFlows

+## Types of Templates
+1. Function
+These are templates that are shown to the user when they edit a [Function](https://docs.fileflows.com/plugins/basic-nodes/function) node.

 ## Creating a Script
 Each script should be in the appropriate folder and be correctly named.